jacobjanak/evolution/README.md

 ![Image of the world](./public/img/world.png)

 You can spawn three basic organisms into the world: plants, herbivores, and carnivores.
-New species can be created by modifying those basic traits.
+New species can be created by modifying their basic traits.
 All organisms asexually produce offspring which inherit their parent's traits with random mutations - evolution.

 ### Plants